carolineledbetter/Capstone-Project/Reports/readme.md

 AbstratFinal | is the final submitted abstract to the CSPH forum with all style and formatting requirements.
 Final Report | is the final report in the structure required by the CSPH for the Capstone Project.
 Final Paper | presents all findings and is the format of a standard academic paper.
+Forum Presenation | is the power point presented at the CSPH forum